← Back to Trail Notes

 So I opened Google Maps to check satellite imagery.
 Then AllTrails to see what hikes were nearby.
 Then a weather app for the weekend forecast.
 Then a random forum post from 2021 where someone mentioned that loop B floods during spring snowmelt.
 By the time I had a reasonable picture, I'd burned my entire lunch break and still wasn't confident I'd picked the right spot.

 I ended up at a site wedged between two RVs with a view of a dumpster.
-Great times.

 That experience stuck with me.
 Not because it was uniquely bad, but because it happens every single time.
-The information exists, it's just scattered across a dozen sources with no way to filter by what actually matters to you.
+The information exists.
+It's just scattered across a dozen sources with no way to filter by what actually matters to you.

-## The real problem
+The real problem

 The problem is that you can't tell the difference until you've done hours of research or showed up and hoped for the best.